elastic/elastic-package/README.md

 For details on how to configure pipeline benchmarks for a package, review the [HOWTO guide](./docs/howto/pipeline_benchmarking.md).

+#### Rally Benchmarks

+These benchmarks allow you to benchmark an integration corpus with rally.

+For details on how to configure rally benchmarks for a package, review the [HOWTO guide](./docs/howto/rally_benchmarking.md).

 #### System Benchmarks

 These benchmarks allow you to benchmark an integration end to end.